 How We Disclose Your Information

-- Service Providers.
+- Service Providers (Processors).
 We may disclose your information to our vendors, service providers, agents, or others who perform functions on our behalf.
 For example, we may disclose your information to service providers to process payments on our behalf.
 As a data controller, Disco has authorized or contracted the list of data processors disclosed on this webpage to process your data for the purposes described on that page.
 This list may be updated at any time at our discretion.

 We may also disclose your information, including personal information, in the following ways: